JWT Decoder

 S

-Verifies token integrity and authenticity using secret key
+Verifies token integrity and authenticity using HMAC secret or RSA/ECDSA private key.
+Use our hash generator to test HMAC signatures.

 Standard Claims